 The factors increasing seriousness in the ABH Guideline include:

-ABH Guideline Factors Reducing Seriousness or Reflecting Personal Mitigation
+ABH Guideline Mitigating Factors (Reducing Seriousness or Reflecting Personal Mitigation)

 The factors reducing seriousness or reflecting personal mitigation (often referred to as ‘mitigating factors’) in the ABH Guideline include: